swarm-oc/hookstapose/CONTRIBUTING.md

 `in-progress` | Applied by [Committers](#join-the-project-team) to PRs that are pending some work before they're ready for review. | The original PR submitter should @mention the team member that applied the label once the PR is complete.
 `performance` | This issue or PR is directly related to improving performance. |
 `refactor` | Added to issues or PRs that deal with cleaning up or modifying the project for the betterment of it. |
-`starter` | Applied by [Committers](#join-the-project-team) to issues that they consider good introductions to the project for people who have not contributed before.
+`good first issue` | Applied by [Committers](#join-the-project-team) to issues that they consider good introductions to the project for people who have not contributed before.
 These are not necessarily "easy", but rather focused around how much context is necessary in order to understand what needs to be done for this project in particular. | Existing project members are expected to stay away from these unless they increase in priority.
 `support` | This issue is either asking a question about how to use the project, clarifying the reason for unexpected behavior, or possibly reporting a `bug` but does not have enough detail yet to determine whether it would count as such. | The label should be switched to `bug` if reliable reproduction steps are provided.
 Issues primarily with unintended configurations of a user's environment are not considered bugs, even if they cause crashes.
 `tests` | This issue or PR either requests or adds primarily tests to the project. | If a PR is pending tests, that will be handled through the [PR review process](#review-pull-requests)
 `wontfix` | Labelers may apply this label to issues that clearly have nothing at all to do with the project or are otherwise entirely outside of its scope/sphere of influence.
 [Committers](#join-the-project-team) may apply this label and close an issue or PR if they decide to pass on an otherwise relevant issue. | The issue or PR should be closed as soon as the label is applied, and a clear explanation provided of why the label was used.
 Contributors are free to contest the labeling, but the decision ultimately falls on committers as to whether to accept something or not.